isakhauge/nor-apple-keyboard-xmodmap/README.md

 Remap of Apple's Magic Keyboard in Xmodmap to emulate the Norwegian macOS keyboard layout.

 # Installation
 This installation assumes you are using Bash.
-If you're using a different shell, please edit the `install.sh` file and correct the path you your shell config.
+If you're using a different shell, please edit the `install.sh` file and correct the path to your shell config.

 ## Clone Git repository
 ```bash